dstufft/personal-peps/pip-bundling.rst

 Feature addition in maintenance releases
 ========================================

-Adding a new module to the standard library in Python 2.7 maintenance releases breaks the usual policy of "no new features in maintenance releases".
+Adding a new module to the standard library in Python 2.7, and 3.3 maintenance releases breaks the usual policy of "no new features in maintenance releases".
 However this PEP proposes to do that because of the expected life span of 2.7 release, it's unique status as the end of the 2.x series, the abnormal situation that a package manager has, and the positive impact that this PEP can have *if* the restriction is relaxed.

 The primary purpose of the policy of "no new features in a maintenance release" is to provide a stable base for users to work against where they do not need